joedefen/wordle-guess4/README.md

 ### Internal Heuristics
 To find  four "canned" guesses efficiently, we use some heuristics including:
 * each guess must add 5 more letters to the attempted letter set, except for the 4th which may expose as few as 3 more letters.
-* exposing all the vowels by giving the algorithm intuitively good sets of vowels (rather than trying them all); the six possible vowels must be split 2-2-1-1 or 3-1-1-1, and, for example, "u" belongs in the 3rd or 4th word intuitively.
+* exposing all the vowels by giving the algorithm intuitively good sets of vowels (rather than trying them all); the six possible vowels must be split 2-2-1-1 or 3-1-1-1, and, for example, "u" may belong in the 3rd or 4th word intuitively.
 * using two lists of 5-letter words:
     * all the legal answers to **wordle**.
     * all the legal guesses to **wordle**.